First-order (coarse) correlated equilibria in non-concave games: Approximability of First-Order Correlated Equilibria

-\begin{corollary} For a family of tangential affine-linear vector fields $F$, a $\epsilon$-local CE with respect to $F$ can be approximated via solving $O(|F|/\epsilon^2)$ convex quadratic minimisation problems. \end{corollary}
+\begin{corollary} For a family of tangential affine-linear vector fields $F$, a $O(\epsilon+\delta)$-local CE with respect to $F$ can be computed via ($\delta$-approximately) solving $O(\ln |F|/\epsilon^2)$ convex quadratic minimisation problems. \end{corollary}

-By the remark at the beginning of Section \ref{sec:on-local-CE}, this subsumes the correlated equilibria of normal form games; but such equilibria remain tractably approximable even for non-concave games.
-And as the following example demonstrates, for the hypercube equilibrium refinements are possible.
+By the remark at the beginning of Section \ref{sec:on-local-CE}, local CE with respect to the set of affine-linear vector fields correspond the set of correlated equilibria of normal form games; but such equilibria remain tractably approximable even for non-concave games.
+And as the following example demonstrates, local CE with respect to this family of vector fields can exhibit concentration about the equilibria of zero-sum games; a guarantee that is strictly stronger than those for $\phi$-regret minimising algorithms, and which are usually obtained via incorporation ``rotational corrections'' (e.g. \cite{DISZ18,LBRMFTG19}).

+\begin{example}[Matching Pennies] Consider the canonical example for a game in which the gradient dynamics necessarily cycle, \emph{matching pennies}.
+Up to reparametrisation of the strategy space, there are two players, whose utility functions $X_1 \times X_2 = [-1,1]^2 \rightarrow \mathbb{R}$ are given